hipertracker/nuxt-minimal/README.md

 ## Updates

-* added Vuetify, Pinia store and ToggleDarkMode component
+* Added Vuetify, Pinia store and ToggleDarkMode component

+* Issue resolved!
+The problem stemmed from an outdated version of Vue Devtools that Google Chrome and Brave had detected.
+The solution was to download and install the extension directly from the official website: https://devtools.vuejs.org/guide/installation.html